jhpyle/docassemble/_docs/playground.md

 * [Packages](#packages) for bundling your interviews into packages for installation on a production server or other means of distribution.

-### <a name="templates"></a>The Templates folder
+The first of these is the Templates folder.
 If you create [documents], you might want to use separate document templates.
 In a typical **docassemble** package, these templates are files in the `data/templates` subdirectory.
 In the Playground, they are stored in the "Templates" folder.
 For more information about the different types of template files that can be provided as options to the [`attachments`] directive, see [documents].

 For example, you can write [Markdown] text in a separate text file called `small_claims_complaint.md` in the Templates folder and then